 Adjusting the Water

-Raise or lower the amount of water inside the tank by adjusting the fill valve.
+If you notice your toilet tank not filling enough or filling too much, you can raise or lower the amount of water inside the tank by adjusting the fill valve.
 The fill valve is the vertical valve on the left-hand side inside the tank.
 It allows a certain amount of water to refill the tank after every flush.
 Follow the particular design of your fill valve to adjust the water level.
 The specific adjustment will vary, from turning an adjustment screw on some models to moving a clip on others.
 Flush the toilet after you adjust the fill valve and make sure the water cuts off when it reaches the desired height.

 Alternative Adjustment Methods

-If you choose to leave your fill valve on the same setting and not adjust it, there are products and methods you can use to change how much water is inside the tank.
+If you choose to leave your fill valve on the same setting and not adjust it, there are products and methods you can use to change the toilet water level inside the tank.
 Owners of older toilets whose tanks hold and use more water per flush sometimes choose to do this instead of installing newer toilets.
 Some homeowners place a brick inside the tank to displace a certain amount of water.
 If you do this, put the brick in a plastic bag first or you risk pieces of the brick breaking off and clogging the toilet's rim holes.
 Another method involves filling a plastic bag with water and placing it in the tank.
 When you flush the toilet, this amount of water stays put.